-In your quest for better fuel economy and more value, don't overlook the benefits of a manual transmission.
-In our tests, we've found that a stick shift can improve gas mileage by a notable 2 to 5 mpg, compared with an automatic transmission, and can cut a car's price by $800 to $1,200.
+In your quest for better fuel economy and more value, don't overlook the potential benefits of shifting yourself.
+In our tests, we've found that in some cars a manual transmission can improve gas mileage by a significant 2 to 5 mpg, compared with an automatic, and can cut a car's price by $800 to $1,200.

-Manual transmissions also improve acceleration, sometimes significantly.
+Manual transmissions often can also improve acceleration, sometimes significantly.
 That can be a welcome benefit with a smaller engine.
-And many drivers find driving with a stick more engaging and fun, although that can depend on the car.
+And many drivers find driving with a stick more engaging and fun.

-Of course, there are disadvantages to choosing a manual transmission:
+Of course, there are other disadvantages to buying a stick:

 - Manual transmissions are available on only a relatively few models, which narrows your choices.
-They are typically found on small cars and sports cars.
+They are found mainly on small cars and sports cars.

 - Manuals require more skill and experience to operate well.
-For example, a car with a manual transmission is harder to get under way when stopped on an uphill (although some cars, such as the Mini and Subaru, come with a helpful hill-holder feature).
+For example, a car with a manual transmission is harder to get under way when stopped on an uphill (although many these days come with a helpful hill-holder feature).

-- Congested traffic conditions require a lot of shifting and working the clutch pedal.
+- Congested traffic conditions can require a lot of shifting and working the clutch pedal.

 - Because relatively few buyers are choosing manual transmissions, the car could be harder to sell later.

 Most manual transmissions can deliver better fuel economy and acceleration.
 But shift quality and fuel economy vary, so check our ratings and try before you buy.